Welcome to St. Patrick Catholic School!

 Signing Your Child In and Out of School |

 The safety of our students is of utmost importance.
 Along with our regular attendance procedures, students are required to be signed in and out of the school, during the regular school day, if they are coming or going outside of the regular entry and dismissal times.
-To help facilitate this process, you must call 1-844-288-7628 before 8:40 AM and record any scheduled appointments in your child’s agenda so that classroom educators will be aware and send students down to the office at the required time. |
+To help facilitate this process, you must call 1-844-288-7628 before 8:40 AM and record any scheduled appointments in your child’s agenda so that classroom educators will be aware and send students down to the office at the required time.
+Afternoon pick-up after 2:30 PM should be limited to exceptional circumstances only. |

 Durham Student Transportation Services |